Bush, Board among key injuries in NFL’s Week 6

 The Eagles went into their game against Baltimore missing seven offensive starters, including four offensive linemen, and then lost two more when RB Miles Sanders (knee) left in the third quarter and tight end Zach Ertz (ankle) exited in the fourth.

-Also hurt for Philadephia were DT Malik Jackson (quad), RT Jack Driscoll (ankle) and S K’Von Wallace (shoulder).
+Also hurt for Philadelphia were DT Malik Jackson (quad), RT Jack Driscoll (ankle) and S K’Von Wallace (shoulder).

+In the Packers’ 38-10 loss to Tampa Bay, Aaron Rodgers’ blindside protector David Bakhtiari left in the third quarter with a chest injury, leaving Green Bay to play the remainder of the game without its best offensive lineman.

 Other notable injuries from Week 6 included:

-–Vikings CB Mike Hughes (neck) departed in the second quarter against Atlanta with the injury that kept him out of two recent games, leaving the Vikings with only three available players at CB: rookie starters Jeff Gladney and Cameron Dantzler and backup Harrison Hand.
+— Vikings CB Mike Hughes (neck) left in the second quarter against Atlanta with the injury that kept him out of two recent games, leaving the Vikings with only three available players at CB: rookie starters Jeff Gladney and Cameron Dantzler and backup Harrison Hand.
 CB Holton Hill (foot) was inactive for the second straight game.

-–Ravens RB Mark Ingram (ankle), CB Anthony Averett (shoulder) and OL Tyre Phillips (hand).
+— Ravens RB Mark Ingram (ankle), CB Anthony Averett (shoulder) and OL Tyre Phillips (hand).

-–Jaguars LB Myles Jack (ankle), TE Tyler Eifert (neck), G A.J.
+— Jaguars LB Myles Jack (ankle), TE Tyler Eifert (neck), G A.J.
 Cann (shoulder) and S Jarrod Wilson (hamstring).

-–Panthers S Juston Burris (ribs).
+— Panthers S Juston Burris (ribs).

-–Titans LT Taylor Lewan (knee) and TE Jonnu Smith (ankle).
+— Titans LT Taylor Lewan (knee) and TE Jonnu Smith (ankle).

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL